INFURA/infura/README.md

-# INFURA Documentation
-Documentation for INFURA infura.io
+# Official Public Repository for INFURA